INVESTORS INFORMATION STOCK INFO

 The terms of reference, inter-alia, comprises the following:

-2. To review the measures taken for effective exercise of voting rights by shareholders;
+ii.
+Reviewing the measures taken for effective exercise of voting rights by shareholders;

-4.To review the various measures and initiatives taken by the Company for reducing the quantum of unclaimed dividends and ensuring timely receipt of dividend warrants / annual reports / statutory notices by the shareholders of the Company.
+iv.
+Review the various measures and initiatives taken by the Company for reducing the quantum of unclaimed dividends and ensuring timely receipt of dividend warrants / annual reports / statutory notices by the shareholders of the Company.

 The Company Secretary acts as the Secretary to the Stakeholders Relationship Committee.